Weiweihere/Spreading-activation_rdf2vec/README.md

 Notes
 Ensure to fine-tune the parameters according to the knowledge graph's characteristics to achieve optimal performance.
 Experimenting with different weight generation methods can provide insight into their impact on embedding quality.

+The intergration of weight file with RDF2Vec is saved in https://github.com/Weiweihere/jRDF2Vec/tree/feature-updates